- Blog

 That's a potential dealbreaker for me, personally- if their grammar is consistently bad, I'm not sure if I can trust them to be on top of other things.
 I agree with texasmeredith- call them and see if they're a little more focused then.

 For some reason a lot of vendors (and people in general) seem to have this problem.
-If there is not a problem when you speak to them, I wouldn't worry about it.
-I mean, I would worry about it--it would make me crazy!--but it's AMAZING to me how many people I come across with no ability to construct coherent sentences in writing.
+If there is not a problem when you speak to them, I wouldn’t worry about it.
+I mean, I would worry about it–it would make me crazy!–but it’s AMAZING to me how many people I come across with no ability to construct coherent sentences in writing.

 Uh oh!
 Which limo company??